 (partnering with a school and/or organization.
 This is for independent Instructors who are not affiliated with an organization and have not yet secured a school or organization to teach at.)

 |tMHFA Instructor training for Independent Instructors||

 |Individual Schools or Youth-serving Organizations of any size||Manuals only||

-Additional information and resources about tMHFA are available and include:
+Additional information and resources about tMHFA are available at no charge and include: